tranarchy/gentoo-apple-silicon/README.md

 other-hyprland/dependency **
 ```

-It may or may not not compile, but I got [hyprland](https://packages.gentoo.org/packages/gui-wm/hyprland) to work this way so it's worth a try
+It may or may not compile, but I got [hyprland](https://packages.gentoo.org/packages/gui-wm/hyprland) to work this way so it's worth a try

 ### Steam